bestestdev/pi-led-service/README.md

 - LED indices range from 0 to 7
 - Color values range from 0 to 255
 - The service runs as root to access GPIO pins
 - The service will automatically restart if it crashes
+- Make sure to activate the virtual environment (`source venv/bin/activate`) before running any commands